NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_construct-mappings.rst

 pool from the available storage pools: see ":ref:`manila_storage_pools`" for an overview.

+Before Xena release, NetApp's Manila driver reports all pools to provision the volumes as FlexVol ONTAP volume only.
+With Xena, the driver can report a pool for FlexGroup ONTAP volume provision (see :ref:`manila_flexgroup_pools`).
+Those pools can work together or standalone.
+The pool report its style with ``netapp_flexgroup`` capability that can be used by scheduler to filter pool with desired style.

 Beginning with Kilo, each of NetApp's Manila drivers report per-pool capacity to the scheduler.
 When a new share is provisioned, the scheduler capacity filter eliminates too-small pools from consideration.
 Similarly,